Loghijiaha/CyCu-Test-Automation-Tool/README.md

 # CyCu-Test-Automation-Tool
-CyCu is an test automation tool which make cyress tests easier for your web apps.
+CyCu is an test automation tool which make Cypress tests easier for your web apps.